saharmor/supercode/README.md

 # SuperSurf

-SuperSurf is a voice control application that enables hands-free operation of the Cursor IDE and other macOS applications, making coding more efficient and accessible.
+SuperSurf is a voice control application that enables hands-free operation of the Windsurf IDE and other macOS applications, making coding more efficient and accessible.
 Using advanced voice recognition technology, it allows developers to execute commands, navigate code, and perform editing operations through voice commands.

 ## Recent Improvements